AnubhavC5/Floral-Trends/frontend/README.md

   - Tailwind Css.

 - Backend:
-  - Spring Boot: Java framework for building robust and scalable backend applications.
+  - Node.js: A JavaScript runtime that enables server-side execution of JavaScript code.
-  - Spring Security: Authentication and authorization for the API endpoints.
+  - Express.js: A lightweight framework for building web applications and APIs in Node.js.
-  - Spring Data JPA: Database access and ORM tool.
+  - JSON Web Token (JWT): A secure method for transmitting information as a JSON object between parties, often used for authentication.
-  - MySQL : Database to store application data.
+  - MongoDB: A flexible NoSQL database that stores data in JSON-like documents, ideal for handling unstructured data.

 ## Installation